 Although the active ingredient(s) and the amount of each drug in each preparation have been verified, pharmaceutical preparations and their foreign-country equivalents may differ from one another in the inactive components used in the manufacturing process.
 This may lead to differences in the type of pharmaceutical preparation that is available (e.g., tablet vs capsule), or in the size, shape, color, or surface marking of the preparation.
 Similarly, liquids may be flavored differently.

-You can also learn more about the health and wellness options at any particular NYU site by visiting nyu.edu/health/global.
+Learn more about the health and wellness options at any particular NYU site at nyu.edu/health/global.